Home

 Gross salary Tax payable Net salary

-NOTE: “Remuneration” means any amount of taxable income which is paid or payable to an employee as salary, leave pay, an allowance, wages, overtime pay, a bonus, a gratuity, a commission, a fee, an emolument, pension, superannuation, a retiring allowance or a stipend, whether in cash or otherwise.
+NOTE: “Remuneration” means any amount of taxable income which is paid or payable to an employee as salary, leave pay, an allowance, wages, overtime pay, a bonus, a gratuity, a commission, a fee, an emolument, pension, superannuation, a retiring allowance or a stipend

 Taxable Income Rate Total